MariliaPrata/First-EPFL-DS-course/README.md

-The EPFL first course project is made up of five tasks A to E:
+The EPFL first course project is made up of five tasks A to E:  They are located on Master Branch.

 A. An overview of the dataset